-- Ø Don't install in "wet areas", i.e. showers, steam rooms, pool rooms, etc. Bathroom floors are not considered wet areas and are an acceptable location for mats.
-Locations must be considered dry locations by the National Electrical Code. - $\otimes\;$ Don't fold, bend, or crinkle the mats. - ⊗ Don't install mats in walls, under walls or partitions, or under cabinets.
-A vanity with "feet" at least 2 inches tall is acceptable as there is proper airflow. - ⊗ Don't place mattresses, beanbag chairs, or flat bottom furniture directly over mats.
-This could trap the heat and cause damage to your flooring or potentially cause a fire. - On't use area rugs, floor mats, hampers, etc. over mats.
+- ⊗ Don't install in "wet areas", i.e. showers, steam rooms, pool rooms, etc. Bathroom floors are not considered wet areas and are an acceptable location for mats.
+Locations must be considered dry locations by the National Electrical Code. - Don't install mats in walls, under walls or partitions, or under cabinets.
+A vanity with "feet" at least 2 inches tall is acceptable as there is proper airflow. - Don't use area rugs, floor mats, hampers, etc. over mats.
 Similarly, don't leave towels or piles of clothes on the floor where mats are installed for long periods of time.
-Trapped heat can cause damage to your flooring and potentially lead to a fire. - \otimes Don't install toilets, shower pans, bathtubs, or other bathroom fixtures over mats. - ⊗ Don't install decorative trim, baseboard trim, etc. over top of the mats, or mechanically fasten anything through the mats. - Ø Don't install mats underneath appliances such as refrigerators, dishwashers, stoves, etc as they generate heat. - \bigotimes Don't overlap the mats. - On't install the mats until ready to install the flooring, as unintentional damage could occur when left exposed to traffic. - \otimes Don't route supply leads across the heating elements of the mats. - \otimes Don't use a floor covering that exceeds R-value 1.0.
+Trapped heat can cause damage to your flooring and potentially lead to a fire. - Ø Don't install toilets, shower pans, bathtubs, or other bathroom fixtures over mats. - Don't install decorative trim, baseboard trim, etc. over top of the mats, or mechanically fasten anything through the mats. - Don't install mats underneath appliances such as refrigerators, dishwashers, stoves, etc as they generate heat. - Don't install the mats until ready to install the flooring, as unintentional damage could occur when left exposed to traffic - ∅ Don't route supply leads across the heating elements of the mats.